 WINDGATE .
 2021

-The work reflects on the quiet estrangement often felt in high-rise architecture.
-It emerged during the 2021 lockdowns, as I walked through Melbourne’s CBD.
-The streets were still, almost emptied out, but above me, the skyline had changed — a wall of new residential towers built over the past decade.
+The work emerged during the 2021 lockdowns, as I walked through Melbourne’s CBD.
+The streets were still, almost emptied out, yet above me the skyline had changed.
+A dense field of residential towers had risen over the previous decade, altering the city’s scale, atmosphere, and sense of enclosure.

-The work was presented at MPavilion in 2022 through Windgate Sings the City, an immersive live performance developed in collaboration with artists Jonathon Griggs and Aarti Jadu.
-For this iteration, Jonathon incorporated recordings of creaking and cracking noises reported by high-rise residents during lockdown directly into the soundscape of the sculpture, returning those architectural murmurs into the public realm.
-A commissioned poem by Tess Maunder accompanied the project, offering a layered reading of its social and spatial resonances.
+In 2022, Windgate was presented at MPavilion through Windgate Sings the City, an immersive live performance developed with Jonathon Griggs and Aarti Jadu.
+For this iteration, recordings of creaking and cracking sounds reported by high rise residents were folded into the sculpture’s soundscape, bringing these hidden urban vibrations into the public realm.
+A commissioned poem by Tess Maunder accompanied the project, adding another layer of social and spatial reflection.

 ____________________________________________________________________________________